cbarnett-uq/chamjy/readme.md

 ### System requirements

-Conductify is uses Expo to build for iOS and Android mobile platforms.
-To compile the codebase, you will need to have Node and Expo Go installed on your mobile device.
+Conductify uses Expo to build for iOS and Android mobile platforms.
+To compile the codebase you will need to have Node installed on your computer, and Expo Go installed on your mobile device.

 Node: https://nodejs.org/en/